iron-io/iron_worker_php/README.md

 <?php
 $res = $iw->postCode('HelloWorld.php', 'worker.zip', 'HelloWorld');
 ```
-Where 'HelloWorld' is a worker name which should be used later for queueing and sheduling.
+Where 'HelloWorld' is a worker name which should be used later for queueing and scheduling.

 ## Worker examples